Past projects from HDSC faculty and staff in the following areas:

 The decision to have treatment for hip and knee osteoarthritis, spinal stenosis, or herniated disc is dependent on many factors.
 In 2013, the HDSC was awarded a grant from the Gordon and Betty Moore Foundation to understand how patients make treatment decisions for these four conditions.
 Through this grant, we were able to successfully determine how we can reliably integrate decisions into routine orthopedic care to promote shared decision making.
 This study evaluated the impact of the care redesign initiatives by examining the quality of the decision-making process for patients considering surgical and non-surgical treatment options.

-Funding provided by The Gordon and Betty Moore Foundation
+Funding from The Gordon and Betty Moore Foundation

 With funding from the Picker Institute and the Arnold P. Gold Foundation, the SDM team developed and delivered a workshop, during a regularly scheduled ambulatory curriculum rotation, to introduce internal medicine residents to shared decision making concepts, give them practice in shared decision making skills, and demonstrate the use of a simple tool to facilitate shared decision making in common clinical encounters.
 One hundred thirty internal medicine and medicine-pediatrics residents attended 8 workshops over a 4-month period.
 The training workshop for internal medicine residents was rated highly by attendees and the majority stated they would change their practice based on what they learned.